ma5hr00m/FocalHub/docs/test.md

 ---
-title: "Example Blog Post"
+title: "Example Article Post"
 date: "2023-10-01"
 ---

-This is the content of the blog post.
+This is the content of the article post.